-2.3.1 The benchmark model with untaxed/undeclared tax base
+5 2.3.1 The benchmark model with untaxed/undeclared tax base

 The core components of the baseline are kept in place.
-We now assume that only a fraction $p \in (0; 1]$ of the tax base is available for the government to extract fiscal revenues.
+We now assume that only a fraction $p \in [0, 1]$ of the tax base is available for the government to extract fiscal revenues.
 The rationale behind this model is that underground economic activities exist regardless of current levels of taxation.
-We argue that factors other than taxation may have an impact on the size of the underground economy relative to GDP.
-Feige and McGee [1983] argue that the Swedish tax system is too onerous and provides incentives for economic agents to evade taxes through undeclared economic activities.
-As far as developing and emerging economies go, that may well be also true in their case, though it is not realistic to assume that the underground economy

-- is all about tax evasion.
-A large shadow economy relative to automuc underground economy an unhealthy relationship between citizens in a given country, and their government.
-Per Frey and Schneider [2000] and Schneider et al. [2010], lack of confidence in government institutions - 25 may lead agents to hide their resources away from tax authorities.
+We argue that factors other than taxation may have an impact on the size of the underground economy relative to GDP. ? argue that the Swedish tax system is too onerous and 10 provides incentives for economic agents to evade taxes through undeclared economic activities.
+As far as developing and emerging economies go, that may well be also true in their case, though it is not realistic to assume that the underground economy is all about tax evasion.
+A large shadow economy relative to output could also be the sign of an unhealthy relationship between citizens in a given country, and their government.
+Per? and?, lack of confidence 15 in government institutions may lead agents to hide their resources away from tax authorities.
 In addition, developing and emerging economies exhibit a higher share of undeclared economic activities relative to GDP either because the dominant sectors are difficult to assess for taxation, or because the government needs to exert costly efforts to assess its tax base.
-Agriculture is a pertinent example to illustrate the ambiguity of underground economic activities and the difficulties surrounding their tax - assessment.
-We propose to model the share of taxable economic activities as a probability ρ that an individual economic agent pays taxes on consumption, labour and capital stock.
+Agriculture is a pertinent example to illustrate the ambiguity of underground economic activities and the 20

+- difficulties surrounding their tax assessment.
+We propose to model the share of taxable economic activities as a probability $\rho$ that an individual economic agent pays taxes on consumption, labour and capital stock.
 As a result, economic agents adapt their optimisation programme in order to reflect both effects of differentiated taxation and its distortions on their choices.
-Household optimisation seeks to maximise lifetime utility in equation (2.1) on consumption and labour, subject to the new - 35 resources constraints below:
+Household - optimisation seeks to maximise lifetime utility in equation (2.1) on consumption and labour, subject to the new resources constraints below: